A year after diplomatic tussle over Greenland, Pompeo visits Denmark - France 24

 In Kofod's words, Denmark considers the US its "absolutely closest ally" and has contributed troops to NATO missions in Afghanistan, Iraq and Libya.

-But relations hit some turbulence in August 2019 when Trump floated the idea of the US buying Greenland, an Arctic territory covering over two million square kilometres.
+But relations hit some turbulence in August 2019 when Trump floated the idea of the US buying the autonomous Arcic territory.

-Frederiksen called the proposal "absurd", leading Trump to cancel a planned visit to Copenhagen over the "nasty" tone of the response.
+Frederiksen dismissed the proposal as "absurd", leading Trump to cancel a planned visit to Copenhagen over what he said was the "nasty" tone of the response.

-While the offer was the subject of some ridicule, analysts say it is also indicative of the US' renewed strategic interest in the Arctic region, which had subsided somewhat after the end of the Cold War.
+While the offer was the subject of some ridicule, analysts say it indicates the US's renewed strategic interest in the Arctic region, which it subsided after the end of the Cold War.

-A few phone calls between the countries have since eased the tensions, and Greenland officials say they want to put the affair behind them.

-"What we said in the past and what we do today are two different things.
-And what matters is what we do and what we say today," Greenland foreign affairs representative Steen Lynge told reporters on Tuesday.
+Kofod, in his comments Wednesday, was keen to stress that both countries had put the disagreement over Greenland behind them.

+"That discussion was dealt with last year, it was not on the table in our discussion," he told reporters.

-The US reopened a consulate in Greenland's capital Nuuk last month, with approval from Copenhagen, and provided a $12.1 million aid package in April.
+The US reopened a consulate in Greenland's capital Nuuk last month, with approval from Copenhagen.
+In April, it announced a $12.1 million aid package.

+Greenland is also home to another strategic American asset, the Thule Air Base, the US Air Force's northernmost base.

-But there is another bone of contention: the Nord Stream 2 gas pipeline being built between Russia and Germany.
+But while Denmark and the US seem to be eye to eye on the Arctic, there is another bone of contention: the Nord Stream 2 gas pipeline being built between Russia and Germany.

-The US strongly opposes the pipeline, which runs through Danish waters, saying it risks increasing the dependence of NATO countries on Russian gas.
+The US strongly opposes the pipeline, which runs through the Baltic, crossing Danish waters.
+Washington says it risks increasing the dependence of NATO countries on Russian gas.

 It imposed sanctions on companies working on the project late last year -- a move strongly opposed by the European Union -- and has recently threatened more.

-Denmark was the last country to approve the pipeline, holding up the unveiling by several months, before finally providing the green light in October 2019.
+Denmark was the last country to approve the pipeline, holding up the unveiling by several months, before finally giving the green light in October 2019.

-Copenhagen denied any foreign pressure over the issue, but a diplomatic source told AFP the small Nordic country has faced great difficulty in balancing the interests of its two main allies, the US and Germany.

 © 2020 AFP